-Since China has a very large land area and different climates, people have developed different preferences for the storage humdity.
+Since China has a very large land area and different climates, people have developed different preferences for storage humidity.
 Normally Hongkong is known for wet stored Pu Erh tea, but prominent examples stored in Hongkong have also been dry stored.

 It is not easily possible to derive the storage humidity from the storage location.
 The best and most straight forward method to determine this would be to taste the Pu Erh tea and taste the difference.

 Any Pu Erh tea storage with humidity levels between 65% and 75% can be considered wet storage.
-Over the course of years or decades, the tea will develop a characteristic wet storage taste that some people love and others find disgusting.
+Over years or decades, the tea will develop a characteristic wet storage taste that some people love and others find disgusting.

 The wet storage taste often includes notes like wet hay, wood, forest floor, animal barn (not necessarily in a negative way!) and mushrooms.
 These darker notes are the result of the metabolism of different microbial lifeforms and fungi.

-If you have never tasted wet stored Pu Erh tea, I would recomment you to try a four or five year old cooked (shou) Pu Erh tea.
+If you have never tasted wet stored Pu Erh tea, I would recommend you to try a four or five year old cooked (Shou) Pu Erh tea.
 Some of the notes found in wet stored aged Pu Erh are very dominant in this type of Pu Erh tea.
-This is not the exact same, but you might get a better idea.
+This is not the same, but you might get a better idea.

 Since these fungi are not always safe to consume, you should always rinse wet stored Pu Erh tea with boiling water.
 If you want to be safe a second rinse can be a good idea.